espruino/BangleApps/apps/pastel/README.md

 * Has a settings menu, change font, enable/disable the grid, weather icons
 * On Bangle 1 use BTN1,BTN3 to cycle through the info display (Date, ID, Batt %, Ram % etc)
 * On Bangle 2 touch the top right/top left to cycle through the info display (Date, ID, Batt %, Ram % etc)
+* The information display will cycle on each screen update
 * Uses mylocation.json from MyLocation app to calculate sunrise and sunset times for your location
 * Uses pedometer widget to get latest step count
-* Use the wesather widget to get weather status
+* Use the weather widget to get weather status
 * Dependant apps are installed when Pastel installs
+* The screen is updated every minute to save battery power
+* The weather display will display temperature and wind speed on alternate screen refreshes

 I came up with the name Pastel due to the shade of the grid background.